 The mature deciduous trees that line Fairlie’s main street are part of Peace Avenue, planted as a memorial to fallen soldiers after the First World War.
 The avenue was intended to stretch from Cricklewood to Tekapo, but only the Fairlie trees were planted.

 Chief town of inland South Canterbury, 62 km north-west of Timaru.
-It had a 2006 population of 717, down from 846 in 1996.
+It had a 2013 population of 696.
 It lies on the upper Ōpihi River at the junction of State Highway 79, from Rangitātā via Geraldine, and State Highway 8, from Washdyke and Timaru.

 Beyond Fairlie, State Highway 8 crosses Burkes Pass into the Mackenzie Country, en route to Aoraki/Mt Cook and the Southern Lakes.
 An accommodation house opened at Fairlie Creek (as it was known until 1892) in 1865.
 The railway reached the town in 1884 and a regular coach service to Aoraki/Mt Cook began in 1886.

 Fairlie good wool

 Fairlie wool is among New Zealand’s best.
 Fred Saville, who gained a world record price in 1951, claimed the local water gave ‘a good dip’ (used to souse sheep).
 Fairlie wool was also used for the tennis balls at the 2006 United States Open.

 Fairlie plays a role in the tourist industry and is the service town for the Fairlie basin – including the farming districts of Clayton, Ashwick Flat and Sherwood Downs.
 It is the seat of the Mackenzie District and the site of Mackenzie College, a co-educational secondary school.